Forever-Uselesss/Forever-Useless.github.io/construction/sample.md

 ### 🚀 Avionics & Leadership
 - Lead, Avionics Hardware Sub-team @ **uORocketry**: spearheading designs, mentoring engineers, and driving launch-readiness
-- Agile team leader with SCRUM experience
+- Team leader with SCRUM experience and knowledge on **Agile** methodology
 - Adept at documenting specs and maintaining aerospace-grade design standards
 - Fluent in prototyping with **Arduino**, **Raspberry Pi**, and **headless SBCs**